Entertainment & licensed premises

 What are NSW Liquor Licensing laws?

 The laws that regulate the sale and supply of alcohol in NSW are contained in the Liquor Act 2007.
-These laws are administered, primarily, by the NSW Office of Liquor Gaming and Racing (OLGR) and the NSW Police Force.
+These laws are administered, primarily, by the Liquor & Gaming NSW and the NSW Police Force.